ayuhito/gatsby-lotus-starter/README.md

         - NETLIFY_AUTH_TOKEN
         - NETLIFY_SITE_ID

 **And that should be it!
-Get right onto developing out your next blazing fast bootstrap website!**
+Get right onto developing out your next blazing fast bootstrap website!
+Feel free to contribute and star this repo to support it.**